blt4linux/blt4l/README.md

 2 Better Lua injecTor, for Linux.
 It is compatibile with all BLT mods, presents the same API, and uses the same LUA base.

+***BLT4L is presently not maintained***, much of the work and research that was done to get BLT4L working has gone in to [SuperBLT](https://gitlab.com/znixian/payday2-superblt#gnulinux) which can run all of your BLT mods (and more!).

 Credits
 =======